 - Positive example: Documents that represent the document type.
 These contain strings and information that would always be in this type of document.

-- Negative example: Any other document that does not represent the document you want to classify.
+- Negative example: Any other document that doesn't represent the document you want to classify.

 Be sure to use at least five positive examples and at least one negative example to train your model.
-You want to create additional ones to test your model after the training process.
+You want to create another ones to test your model after the training process.

 To add example files:

-On the model home page, in the Add example files tile, click Add files.
+On the model home page, in the Add example files tile, select Add files.

 On the Select example files for your model page, select your example files from the Training files library in the content center.
-If you had not already uploaded them there, choose to upload them now by clicking Upload to copy them to the Training files library.
+If you hadn't already uploaded them there, choose to upload them now by clicking Upload to copy them to the Training files library.

-After selecting your example files to use to train the model, click Add.
+After selecting your example files to use to train the model, select Add.